kedro-org/kedro/docs/source/course/index.md

 # Learn Kedro with hands-on video

-If you prefer to learn by following a video tutorial, you can follow the hands-on video course about Kedro
+If you prefer to learn by following a video tutorial, you can follow our hands-on video course "Introduction to Kedro: Building Maintainable Data Pipelines" on YouTube.

 The course is structured into sections, which are further divided in short videos covering a specific Kedro topics.
-You'll walk through the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md) to get hands-on with that example and rapidly pick up key Kedro concepts.
+You'll walk through the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md) to get hands-on with that example and pick up key Kedro concepts like datasets and the Kedro Data Catalog, nodes and pipelines, and configuration management.

 ## Who is this course for?

 This course is for data scientists, data engineers and machine learning engineers.
 You can be junior, mid-level or senior in your field of work.
 You're likely to be hands-on with projects, or a decision-maker who regularly makes design and implementation choices about Python data products.

 We assume you know these concepts:

 * Python basics (coding on Jupyter and other notebook interfaces)
 * Manipulating data with pandas
 * Visualising insights